How to look after a Messor Barbarus (Harvester Ants Care)?

 When to Change Ants' Water?

-Once it is finished or looks contaminated (cloudy, change colour etc.).
+Once it is finished or looks contaminated (cloudy, changes colour, etc.).
 You must know that harvester ants get their supply of water from the seed bread.
-That's why they are keeping the seed for their bread in a nest's chamber with a higher moisture.
-Do not give them water feeders, they do not need them and will cover them with the substrate as the water feeder is considered as dangerous.
+That's why they are keeping the seed for their bread in a nest's chamber with higher moisture.
+Do not give them water feeders; they do not need them and will cover them with the substrate, as the water feeder is considered dangerous.
 Our water stations work just fine.

 This species is not native to the UK.
-They live in warmer areas in Europe (Spain and Portugal) and North Africa (Marocco, Algeria and Tunisia).
-It is illegal to release this colony into the wild in the UK, if you can no longer care for your colony please contact us immediately.
+They live in warmer areas in Europe (Spain and Portugal) and North Africa (Morocco, Algeria and Tunisia).
+It is illegal to release this colony into the wild in the UK.
+If you can no longer care for your colony, please contact us immediately.

 Do's and Don'ts